 Master of Arts in Counseling Program Overview

-The classroom experience at the Townsend Institute is very different than what you experienced in undergraduate education.
-It will involve the experiential delivery of concepts and skills, not just a lecture.
-There will be different “experientials” you will participate in, movie vignettes and songs that demonstrate concepts, live role plays, video taped counseling sessions of master therapists and personal application for your journey as a therapist.
+The classroom experience at the Townsend Institute is innovative, unique and highly effective.
+It will involve not only lecture and content delivery, but also will engage you in the experiential delivery of concepts and skills.
+There will be different “experientials” you will participate in: live role plays and enactments; videos of master therapists doing counseling sessions; movie and media vignettes which demonstrate concepts; and personal application for your skills as a therapist.

 Dr. John Townsend’s Involvement in Your Personal and Professional Growth

 One day a month (except December, June and July), John will personally teach and demonstrate the different modules of his competency-plus-character growth model.
 He will lead two sessions in the morning and two in the afternoon.
 Students will have time to interact with Dr. Townsend during these sessions, at the luncheon and the coffee time at the end of the day.